 DIGITAL TELEVISION (DTV)

 DTV requires a stronger signal than analog TV.
-Additionally most DTV transmitters are in the Ultra High Frequency UHF band (channels 14 -69).
-These signals are much higher in frequency and are Line-of-Sight -- do not pass through or around objects as signals in the Very High Frequency VHF band (channels 2-13).
-Also, transmission losses are greater at UHF frequencies.
+Additionally, most DTV transmitters are in the Ultra High Frequency UHF band (channels 14 - 69).
+These signals are much higher in frequency and are Line-of-Sight -- do not pass through or around objects as signals in the Very High Frequency VHF band (channels 2 - 13).
+Also, over-the-air transmission losses are greater at UHF frequencies.
 Antennas that picked up analog TV signals will also pick up DTV signals, if the signal is strong enough.

 DTV Channel vs Analog Channel

 The old analog TV channel identification used the transmit frequency channel number, technically called the Radio Frequency RF channel, DTV does not.
 A station's DTV channel may or may not correspond to it's RF channel.
-Stations that transmitted analog changed their RF channel for DTV.
+Most analog TV stations changed their RF channel for DTV.
 Most stations that broadcasted in the VHF band moved to UHF.
-All analog stations were allowed to grandfathered in the old channel designation as it's DTV or Virtual Channel identification.
+All analog stations were allowed to keep their old channel as their DTV or Virtual Channel identification.
 Additionally, most DTV stations broadcast in the UHF band.

-Because multiple programs (stations) can be broadcast within one RF channel, DTV designations are virtual channel with a dot or dash for sub-channel (69.1 or 69-1).
+Because multiple programs (stations) can be broadcast within one RF channel, DTV identifications are virtual channel with a dot or dash for sub-channel (e.g. 69.1 or 69-1).
 Also see St Louis DTV Stations.

 IMPROVE SIGNAL RECEPTION

-ANTENNA POINTING DIRECTION: UHF antennas are directional.
-A UHF antenna must be pointed in the direction of the transmitter tower for best reception.
-A UHF receive antenna beam is relatively wide, but less forgiving than VHF antennas.
+ANTENNA POINTING DIRECTION: UHF antennas are directional, and must be pointed in the direction of the transmitter tower for best reception.
+A UHF antenna beam is relatively wide, but less forgiving than VHF antennas.

-ANTENNA ELEVATION: The antenna should be located as high as possible and clear of obstructions (hills, structures, trees, etc.).
+ANTENNA ELEVATION: The antenna should be located as high as possible and have a clear line-of-sight (no hills, structures, trees, etc.) to the transmitting towers.
 The higher the receiving antenna is above the ground level the greater the signal density.
-In some scenarios range could more than double or triple.

 |Cable Length (feet)||10'||25'||50'||75'||100'||150'||200'||300'||400'|

 |Loss in Range||-5%||-15%||-30%||-40%||-50%||-65%||-75%||-85%||-95%|

-Signal splitters (1 input, 2 outputs) are equivalent to adding about 55 feet of cable.
-Long cable runs and multiple splitters may require a booster amplifier.
-A booster-amp will not improve a weak antenna signal, it amplifies signal and noise, but it will allow for longer cable runs and more splitters.
+BOOSTER AMPLIFIERS: Long cable runs and splitters may require a booster amplifier.
+A booster-amp will not improve a weak antenna signal, because it amplifies signal and noise, but it will allow for longer cable runs and more splitters.